-Every good idea has its time in the sun, but the trick is to get out of it before skin cancer appears.
+(first posted 8/18/2012) Every good idea has its time in the sun, but the trick is to get out of it before skin cancer appears.
 The rear engine configuration was once a sensation, especially in the form of the ground-breaking and wind-splitting Tatra 77 in 1934.
-Ferdinand Porsche adopted it as his own for his various VW prototypes that led to the seminal Beetle of 1938.
-But by the late sixties, the Europeans’ interest was rapidly shifting to FWD.
+Ferdinand Porsche had been working on his own rear-engine car concepts since 1932 in a smaller format, which of course led to the seminal Beetle of 1938.
+But by the late sixties, Europeans’ interest was rapidly shifting to FWD.
 Not VW.
-Quite lost and confused amidst all the excitement about FWD, and becoming dangerously conservative, VW developed and built what would be the final blowout of the rear-engined sedan: the 411/412.
-It has been referred to as VW’s Edsel; for good reason.
+Quite lost and confused amidst all the excitement about FWD, and becoming dangerously conservative (and obsolete), VW developed and built what would be the final blowout of the rear-engine car: the 411/412.
+It has been referred to as VW’s Edsel, for good reason.

-To get a little history and perspective on the 411/412, one only needs to look at…the 311 (above).
+To get a little history and perspective on the 411/412, one only needs to look at…the proposed 311 (above).
 A prototype (EA 142) designed to replace the Type 3 (1500/1600), it was, for conservative VW, a relatively big step.
-The 311 had a unitized body, instead of the platform frame of the Beetle and Type 3.
+The 311/EA142 had a unitized body instead of the platform frame of the Beetle and Type 3.
 And it was styled with the help of Pininfarina.
 But VW chickened out, and instead just grafted a longer nose on the cramped and obsolete Type 3.
-But having come this far, and needing a bigger sedan to compete against the very popular Opel Rekord, the basic design was blown up a bit and became the the 411.
+But having come this far, and needing a bigger sedan to compete against the very popular Opel Rekord, the basic design was blown up a bit and became the 411, in 1969.

 Well, at least it did have four doors, which alone was revolutionary for a VW.
 That gave rise to a popular saying about the 411′s name: four doors, eleven years too late.

-Starting out with only 68 hp didn’t help either; the following year a somewhat more potent 80 hp fuel injected engine came along.
+Starting out with only 68 hp from its 1.7 liter air-cooled boxer four didn’t help either; the following year a somewhat more potent 80 hp fuel injected engine came along.
 But even that was modest, for a car that was exactly the size and weight of the Corvair, which had a much larger six cylinder engine.
-For whatever reason, the 411/412 didn’t make it to the US until 1971, two years after the Corvair’s demise, to take up the banner for the genre.
+For whatever reason, the 411/412 didn’t make it to the US until 1971, two years after the Corvair’s demise, to take up the banner for the rear-engine genre.

 Now if only VW had made a four-door wagon version, it would have been a true successor to the remarkable but equally unloved Corvair wagon.